luanhenzo/luanhenzo/README.md

 <h1 align="center">Hi there!
 I'm Luan Henzo. 👋</h1>

 <h3 align="center">
-  <em>I love working with Python and Java.
-Currently, i'm studying to become a professional back-end developer.</em>
+  <em>I love to learn.
+I know how to work with Java and Python, but currently i'm learning TypeScript.</em>
 </h3>

 <ul>